 living conditions and even the location of their home in what is now Peabody, Massachusetts.

-Of her trial, the following is excerpted from the article:
+Of her trial, the following is excerpted from Elaine's article:

 committed on the bodys of Mary Warren, Abigaile Williams and Eliz Hubbard."27